goncalvesmatheus/SNMP_/README.md

 ## Getting Started

-Easy to run, you need only install some libraries.
+Easy to run, you need only install some libraries and execute the script.

 ### Prerequisites